 Climbing and access information for this peak is on Page 342 of the book.
 Please note that private property issues have impacted the access set forth in the book.
 Livingston Douglas provided updated access information which can be found on the Peak 10126/Clear Creek Peak page.

 Rick Baugher suggests this name to commemorate H.B.
-Carpenter, GLO surveyor, who mile-marked this section of the Idaho/Montana border between 1904 and 1906.
+Carpenter, GLO surveyor, who mile-marked this section of the Idaho/Montana border in 1904-1906.
 Use the link for Rick Baugher below to read more about Mr. Carpenter.
-Farther down the page, you will find Livingston Douglas’ Northwest Ridge/Northwest Face route.
+Farther down the page, you will find Livingston Douglas’ Northwest Ridge/Northwest Face Route.
 USGS Morrison Lake

 Clear Creek Road Approach: Please consult the newly-revised approach under the Peak 10126 (Clear Creek Peak) commentary.

 Northwest Ridge/Northwest Face, Class 2 by Livingston Douglas

 Climb this route from Clear Creek Peak.
 Please consult the South Ridge Route (Class 2) for a description of the route to the summit of Clear Creek Peak.
 From the summit of Clear Creek Peak, descend ENE on easy scree then tundra to reach the Clear Creek Peak/Mount Carpenter saddle at 9,700 feet.
 From the saddle, scramble up easy tundra and scree to the gentle summit of Mount Carpenter.
 An ID/MT Boundary Post marks the high point.